panedrone/golang_burgers_api/README.md

 Once deployed, refer to http://{host}/swagger/index.html for details.

-## Steps to build and run Back-End
+## Steps to build and run the Back-End

 Build and Run on Windows x64